bear-metal/bear-metal/source/_posts/2014-12-22-rails-garbage-collection-age-matters.markdown

 The secret sauce for following along and understanding the basis of the new Garbage Collector is:

-**MOST OBJECTS DIE YOUNG.**
+> **MOST OBJECTS DIE YOUNG.**

 Objects on the Ruby heap can thus be classified as either **OLD** or **YOUNG**.
-This segregation now allows the garbage collector to work with 2 distinct generations, with the **OLD** generation much less likely to yield much improvement towards recovering memory.
+This segregation now allows the garbage collector to work with two distinct generations, with the **OLD** generation much less likely to yield much improvement towards recovering memory.

 What generally makes an object old?